jeffawang/blog/content/posts/tmux.md

 Ideally, the keybind system can send multiple key chords in series, so that I can combine tmux multi-chord keybinds into one.
 For example, in iTerm2, I've set `⌘J` to send `C-\` and then `J`, so that I can use the one chord to switch windows.

-For sufferers of RSI and carpal tunnel, this is a huge relief.
+For sufferers of RSI and carpal tunnel, this is a relief.
 Plus, by doing half the keystrokes and not having to move off the home-row, it's more than twice as fast than using two-chord bindings.

 Furthermore, because it's just sending the character codes to the terminal, the same keybindings can be used in a tmux session accessed through ssh.